 The Grip

-Community feedback on the grip is largely positive.
-Players with a firm, deliberate throw tend to love the Amberjack 14, describing it as secure without being clingy.
-The full-length grip zone means you can experiment with different hold positions without running out of texture.
-That said, players with a very light, loose grip may find the grooves don’t provide quite enough bite for their style — though this is the minority view.
+The feedback on the grip is consistently positive.
+Players who throw with a deliberate, firm hold tend to get on well with it straight away.
+The full-length coverage means you can experiment with different hold positions without running out of texture, which is useful if you are still finding your natural grip.
+Players with a very light, passive grip occasionally find the grooves more aggressive than they prefer, though this is the minority experience.

 The Amberjack Range